 Tutankhamun, pearl cap, diadem, amulets, individual gold fingers & toes, sandals, dagger, gold detail, death mask, gold coffin, gold and glass coffin, gilded coffin, stone sarcophagus, gilded shrine 1, gilded shrine 2, gilded shrine 3, linen with bronze rosettes, gilded shrine 4, sealed burial chamber

 Morally Suspect Sandals

-Egypt had three main enemies along its borders: Asians, Libyans and Nubians.
-Along with keeping Egypt on its guard, these enemies also served as the main decor for footstools, walking sticks, chariot pieces, and these sandals.
+Egypt’s enemies served as the main decor for footstools, walking sticks, chariot pieces, and these sandals.
 The message was clear.
 Pharaoh had his enemies under his feet and in the grip of his hand.
 Granted, Tut was only a teenager who’d never seen battle.
 He also was already in need of a cane due to disease, but when it comes to Pharaoh, it’s best to promote the positive.

 From what I could tell, food security seemed to be a big deal in ancient Egypt, a concern that extended even to the Underworld.
 Part of the funeral included the “Opening of the Mouth” ceremony, which allowed the mummy to eat in the afterlife.
 A dedicated contingency plan was then put in place to ensure Tutankhamen never went hungry.
 It went something like this (written in hieroglyphs, obviously):

 Congrats on being dead.
 We will bring you daily offerings for your enjoyment in the afterlife.
 However, as you know (or have recently dis

 covered through your untimely death), sometimes things don’t go as planned.
 Should we at some point in the future fail to provide food, please see the following plan to ensure your continued survival.

 Eat the food provided by us through daily offerings.

 Should we not show up…